dipit099/ExoReach-Nasa_Space_Apps_Project/README.md

 Project Overview Link : https://youtu.be/DtZI3O6oa5M

-NASA Space Apps team : https://www.spaceappschallenge.org/nasa-space-apps-2024/find-a-team/buet-astroscape/?tab=project
+NASA Space Apps Project Tab : https://www.spaceappschallenge.org/nasa-space-apps-2024/find-a-team/buet-astroscape/?tab=project

 Our Website: https://exoreach-e8718.web.app/
 Note: Please make sure to wait for 50seconds to get the data from the online server initially because of free trial !
 And please use Chrome browser for better rendering of 3D view.